- About the LJS

 - Contact Us

-If you need help arranging a funeral, the LJS can help you arrange a burial or a cremation, whether you are a member of this Synagogue or not and whether one partner is Jewish and the other one is not.
-We can also offer family plots if required.
+Whether you are a member of the LJS or not, whether one partner is Jewish and the other one is not, we at the LJS can assist you with your funeral needs.
 The Liberal Jewish Synagogue operates its own cemetery at Pound Lane, Willesden, London, NW10 2HG.

-Opening Times Visitors are welcome during opening hours: 9:00am to 5:00pm Monday to Friday and 9:00am to 4:00pm on Sunday and Bank Holidays.
-The Cemetery is closed on Saturdays, Jewish Festivals and 25th December.
+Opening Times Visitors are welcome during opening hours: 9am to 5pm Monday to Friday and 9am to 4pm on Sunday and Bank Holidays.
+The Cemetery is closed on Saturdays and Jewish Festivals.

-The LJS offices will be closed from 1:00pm on Wednesday 24th December and re-open on Monday 29th December.
-If you need to report a death when the office is closed please contact the LJS undertakers, MM Broad on 020 8445 2797 in the first instance.
+Reporting a death over Festivals, Bank Holidays and out of office hours If you need to report a death when the office is closed please contact the LJS undertakers, Calo's Funeral Directors on 020 8958 2112 in the first instance.

 Please note that most Registry offices may also be closed over this period and all paperwork, including Death Certificates and Registration of Death need to be in place before a funeral can be arranged.

-Funerals Co-ordinator at the LJS - Irene Levin
+Funerals Co-ordinator at the LJS - Jo-Anne Winston

 020 7432 1298 or email email@example.com